-Drywall length and width works on the "four foot unit" system.
-So, widths and lengths will always be a multiple of four feet.
-Code does not dictate drywall length and width; these are determined by the needs of the builder.
+Drywall length and width generally works on the "four foot unit" system.
+So, widths and lengths will typically be a multiple of four feet.
+Code does not dictate drywall length and width; these are determined by the needs of the builder, architect, and client.
 Code does dictate some drywall thicknesses, though.

 |Length||Length ranges from 8' to 16'.|